 Instructions

-1. Boil 8 oz Linguine in salted water
+1. Boil 8 oz pasta in salted water and cook to al dente.

-2. Puree the rest of the ingredients ( except arugula and zest) in a food processor until completely smooth, scraping down the edges.
+2. Puree the avocado sauce ingredients in a food processor until completely smooth, scraping down the edges.
+Taste and adjust salt and lemon to taste.

-4. Toss pasta with avocado puree and a handful fresh arugula.
+3. Toss cooked pasta with avocado sauce and a handful fresh baby arugula.

-6. Add toasted pine nuts and fresh basil ribbons if you like.
+5. Garnish with lemon zest, fresh cracked pepper, optional toasted pine nuts and fresh basil ribbons if you like.
+Feel free to add parmesan or vegan parmesan.

 Nutrition